pallets/click/docs/bashcomplete.rst

     . /path/to/foo-bar-complete.sh

-For Fish, add the file to the completions directory:
+For Fish, add the file to the `completions` directory:

 .. code-block:: text

-    _FOO_BAR_COMPLETE=source_fish foo-bar > ~/.config/fish/completions/foo-bar-complete.fish
+    cp /path/to/foo-bar-complete.sh ~/.config/fish/completions/